 A bridge to the future

 The Queensferry Crossing opened to traffic on 30 August 2017.
 This forms the centrepiece of a major upgrade to the cross-Forth transport corridor in the east of Scotland, representing a total Scottish Government investment of over £1.3 billion.

 The 1.7 miles (2.7km) structure is the longest three-tower, cable-stayed bridge in the world and also by far the largest to feature cables which cross mid-span.
 This innovative design provides extra strength and stiffness, allowing the towers and the deck to be more slender and elegant.

 In total, the overall Forth Replacement Crossing scheme is 13.7 miles (22km) long, including major motorway upgrades to the north and south of the bridge and also the first ever use in Scotland of variable mandatory speed limits to smooth traffic congestion via an Intelligent Transport System.
 This also controls dedicated bus lanes within the motorway hard shoulders – another first in Scotland.

-Visit Opening of the Queensferry Crossing: what to expect for information on who should use which roads and bridges, and when!
+Check the Road User Guide for information on who should use which roads and bridges!